Zainal Abidin Ahmad (writer): Biography

 Za'aba loved reading and had a highly commendable talent in writing, with most of his writings published in local newspapers and magazines.
 He published a series of monographs in regard to the Malay language, including Pelita Bahasa (lit.
 'Light of Language') and Ilmu Mengarang Melayu (lit.
 'Malay Writing Skills').
 His other writings include a compilation of translated Shakespeare works, Cerita-Cerita Shakespeare, that was published by Percetakan Gudang Chap in Singapore.

 Za'aba wrote a lot of essays that were social criticisms against the ills affecting contemporary Malay society and against British colonial rule at the time.
-His hidden hand had a role in the formation of the United Malays National Organisation, a political party that had played an influential role in Malaysian politics and was one of the ruling parties in the country until the 14th General Election on May 9, 2018, when UMNO lost to the opposition, Pakatan Harapan, led by former 4th Prime Minister Tun Dr Mahathir Mohamad.
+His hidden hand had a role in the formation of the United Malays National Organisation, a political party that had played an influential role in Malayan and later Malaysian politics as one of the dominant parties in the Alliance coalition (1957–1973) and the succeeding Barisan Nasional (1973–2018).